 - leading international standards work in areas of particular interest

-- collaborating with other members of Codex to further areas of mutual interest
+- collaborating with other members to further areas of mutual interest.

-The Codex Strategic Plan for 2014-2019 articulates the core strategic priorities for the organisation and provides a sound basis for the development of its work programme.
+Codex strategic plans list the core strategic priorities for the organisation.
+They are the basis for the development of its work programme.